 Study the available deep learning frameworks that are widely available and embraced by the developer community and select one to perform the practical part of the dissertation.
 The usage of a widely available framework deeply reduces the risk of failure of a project.

 Implement a machine learning based solution that classify a pre-selected number of music genres.
-This implementation should thrive to always use development reach the goal of performance better and faster than humans.
+This implementation should strive to always use the best development practices and reach the goal of performance better and faster than humans.

 Implement a basic application that connects to the machine learning based solution to classify songs without human assistance.
 This application should accept an audio file and output a music genre.

-Value analysisThe amount of data in form of music genre available in the internet is massive and the trend ifis for this number to keep increasing in the next following years at a constant rate.
-The system to be developed will be an asset for music streaming companies and people in particular, since it will reduce the time spent in the task of searching music for a specific genre

 Document Structure

 This document is structured in 6 different chapters, each chapter containing sections, followed by all supporting references and the appendix for further details of the process.